The Junior League of Omaha Done-in-a-Day Committee wrapped up a successful year, with several Spring events.

 Youth Emergency Services

-Also in January, four DIAD committee members participated in a volunteer opportunity with Youth Emergency Services (YES).
-The League women toured the YES day shelter in midtown Omaha and prepared a meal for homeless youth who visit to the facility.
+Also in January, four DIAD Committee members participated in a volunteer opportunity with Youth Emergency Services (YES).
+The League women toured the YES day shelter in midtown and prepared a meal for homeless youth who visit to the facility.

 The Rose Theater

-In February, the DIAD committee organized for 11 JLO volunteers to assist at a member appreciation day at The Rose Theater.
-The event showcased past productions and previewed the upcoming season for members of The Rose Theater, giving attendees a look at “Newsies,” which will be performed in June 2018.
+In February, the DIAD Committee organized for 11 JLO volunteers to assist at a member appreciation day at The Rose Theater.
+The event showcased past productions and previewed the upcoming season for members of The Rose Theater, giving attendees a look at “Newsies,” which was performed in June 2018.
 The League volunteers helped with coat checks, passed out refreshments and snacks, and participated in crafts with kids.